base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useAccount.md

 ### Implementing the `useIsMounted` Hook

-Whenever you refresh your browser window, you're probably seen an `Unhandled Runtime Error` that content did not match.
+Whenever you refresh your browser window, you've probably seen an `Unhandled Runtime Error` that content did not match.
 The error provides a link explaining why this [hydration error] occurred, but doesn't give you much to explain why the error is occurring here.

 What's happening is an interaction between the server-side rendering of Next.js, and wagmi's use of local storage caching to prevent a flickering of UI elements that can occur when connection state changes.
 As a result, the server and the client have different states for the first render cycle.